Skip to main content

 Two compulsory work based learning modules enable you to gain valuable experience whilst working in the canine industry.
 A total of 152 hours of work experience across the duration of the programme is required.

-• Regular access to a computer with access to a reliable broadband internet connection to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
-A headset with microphone will be required for participation in webinars and on-line tutorials.
+• Students require regular access to a computer with access to a reliable broadband internet connection to participate in webinars, download learning materials, watch recorded webinars and submit assignments.

-• Appropriate software: Microsoft Office and OpenOffice (freeware) are the only office suites supported.
+• A headset with microphone will be required for participation in webinars and on-line tutorials.
+Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.

-• Sturdy footwear suitable for practical sessions.
+• Appropriate clothing and sturdy footwear suitable for practical sessions is required.

 • Training equipment will be required (i.e. clicker and target stick) for the training related modules.

-• The college has a strict policy of not allowing work boots inside college buildings you will need to have alternative footwear (shoes or trainers) to attend lectures and tutorials.
+• The college has a strict policy of not allowing work boots inside college buildings you will need to have alternative footwear (shoes or trainers) to attend lectures.

 • On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.